A Leader's Guide to Giving and Receiving Effective Feedback

 Black employees receive more than twice as much unactionable feedback as their White and Asian coworkers.

 Being aware of these biases is the first step in overcoming them.
-As leaders, we need to consciously strive to provide fair, consistent, and specific feedback to all team members, regardless of gender, race, or any other factor.
-Inclusive leadership coaching is a powerful leadership development approach to help your leaders grow.
+Inclusive leadership coaching is a powerful approach to building healthy workplace cultures for everyone.

 Leadership Development Coaching and Effective Feedback